 Paying attention, taking notes.
 How is this made.
 How is that designed.
 What makes this world-class.
 A work of art.
 This train station.
 That garden.
 That tower.
 These delicate dishes of shōjin ryōri Zen Buddhist cuisine.

 Working at a desk, I often feel disconnected from my body or that I am wholly a brain.
 On the trip, I returned to a fully mind-body-soul way of being.
 My artwork, however visual, was fueled by all the senses, and viscerally felt like an extension of my spirit.
 I have thousands of art photos from this journey, and upon seeing every. single. one. to this day, I know where I was standing, where exactly on Earth, and what it sounded and smelled like.
 When I returned to Japan a year later, I felt I was seeing ghosts.

 Apart from ordering food, buying tickets, or the occasional rendez-vous, I was happily silent and solo day and day out for months.
 I barely even heard my own voice.
-One day, however — and this entirely random — I had rude service at a cafe to point of a waiter vigorously spraying another table’s crumbs on me.
+One day, however, I had rude service at a café to point of a waiter vigorously spraying another table’s crumbs on me.
 I complained heatedly in French to another server.
-Normally I wouldn’t do this as a foreigner, but on this day I would not have it.
+Normally I wouldn’t do this as a foreigner, but on this day I would. not. have. it.
 My salade niçoise and red wine were comped, and I used the windfall to promptly go and buy a lipstick tube of Chanel #104: Passion.
 Red, natch.
 I was on fire.
 Something about this moment has stayed with me, a stepping stone in lifting my voice, that day and beyond.

 Here’s the last morning of the trip in my Tokyo “home” of Shibuya with my beloved Fuji in hand: